otrv4/otrv4/otrv4.md

 If the version is 4:

 * If the state is not `ENCRYPTED_MESSAGES`:
-  * If the ratchet id is 0, store this message for a configurable, short amount of time (10-60 minutes is recommended).
+  * If this is the first DH ratchet after a DAKE, store this message for a configurable, short amount of time configurable by the client (10-60 minutes is recommended).
   * Otherwise:
     * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.